GarriManasaryan/candidate_testing_bot/README.md

 * get access to other questions;
 * and so on.

-Given a department of multiple teams and managers with their custom tasks in a google folder, choosing a particular test to send should be delegated to either managers (assigning in advance) or candidates.
+Given a department of multiple teams and managers with their custom tasks in a google folder, choosing a particular test should be delegated to either managers (assigning in advance) or candidates (clicking from menu of all tasks).

 In the original draft bot was sending sections via InlineKeyboardMarkup (buttons) and candidates were free to choose the "assigned" task.
 While candidates could (accidentally or purposefully) click the wrong section + to limit mentioned above frivolities, the first approach was chosen: managers prepare the tasks and assign them in a google sheet.
-There a temporary token is generated, giving the candidate a one-time access to take the test, limiting re-entries and cheating :)
+Then a temporary token is generated, giving the candidate a one-time access to take the test, limiting re-entries and cheating :)

 Long story short (workflow):